Our San Francisco Site is looking for Mentors!

-- Writing for Power: Writing workshops with girls, women and TGNC young people and adults both inside the juvenile and adult justice system.
+- Writing for Power: Writing workshops with cis and trans girls and gender-expansive young people and adults inside the juvenile and adult justice systems.

-- Lift Us Up, Don’t Lock Us Down: Develops emerging leadership from young people inside (girls, women and TGNC) in juvenile and adult prisons, including court accompaniment, advocacy, systems navigation, release and re-entry planning, personal transformation and healing.
+- Lift Us Up, Don’t Lock Us Down: Develops emerging leadership from young people inside in juvenile and adult prisons, including court accompaniment, advocacy, systems navigation, release and re-entry planning, personal transformation and healing.

-- Beyond Survival & Freedom Forward Fellowship: Beyond Survival is a support, leadership and advocacy program for young girls, women and TGNC young people who have been exploited and “in the life” – the street economy.
+- Beyond Survival & Freedom Forward Fellowship: Beyond Survival is a support, leadership and advocacy program for young women and gender-expansive young people who have been exploited and “in the life” – the street economy.
 Graduates may apply to participate in the paid leadership fellowship.